MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.Tag.md

 api_name:
 - Office.CommandBarComboBox.Tag
 ms.assetid: 0bc1957b-aa17-aaa6-e416-26db0a34f342
-ms.date: 06/08/2017
+ms.date: 01/03/2019
 ---

 # CommandBarComboBox.Tag property (Office)

 Gets or sets information about the **CommandBarComboBox** control, such as data that can be used as an argument in procedures, or information that identifies the control.
 Read/write.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
-For more information, search Help for the keyword "ribbon."
+For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).

 ## Syntax

-_expression_. `Tag`
+_expression_.**Tag**

-_expression_ A variable that represents a [CommandBarComboBox](Office.CommandBarComboBox.md) object.
+_expression_ A variable that represents a **[CommandBarComboBox](Office.CommandBarComboBox.md)** object.

 ## Return value